 Hazards Similarities to asbestos Differences to asbestos Sun exposure We protect ourselves against the sun because we know it causes skin cancer.
 Being exposed to the sun does not mean you will get skin cancer, but it increases your risk.
 The likelihood of getting skin cancer increases with the number and intensity of the exposures.
 We need a small amount of sun exposure for healthy vitamin D levels.
 But no amount of asbestos exposure is healthy.
 Smoking We encourage people to not smoke because we know it causes lung cancer.
 Not everyone who smokes gets lung cancer, but the likelihood of getting cancer increases with the frequency and duration of smoking.
 Smoking is a tangible thing that people can often choose to be exposed to.
 But asbestos can be perceived as 'invisible', and people can be exposed involuntarily.
 Driving Driving has many risks, but we manage these risks through legislation, regulation and enforcement: people need a licence before they can drive safety controls like speed limits and seat belts help people keep safe breaking the rules has legal consequences.
 Similarly, for asbestos: people should have training and (in some cases) a licence before they work with asbestos safety controls like prohibitions, exposure standards and safe work practices help people manage asbestos safely breaking the rules has legal consequences.
 You always know when you are driving a car and how fast you are going.
-You don't always know whether you are handling ACMs or whether you are being exposed to asbestos.
+You don't always know whether you are handling ACMs or whether you are being exposed to asbestos fibres.
+There is also not a comparable exposure risk or outcome because car crashes lead to acute injury, while asbestos exposure may lead to chronic disease.